Panda diplomacy is back: China sending two bears to Washington

 But President Xi Jinping said after meeting President Joe Biden at a summit in California last November that China could send new pandas as "envoys of friendship between the Chinese and American people."

-The White House said it would be happy to have more bamboo-chewing bears.
+The White House said it would be happy to have more of the bamboo-chewing mammals.

+"We're thrilled to announce the next chapter of our breeding and conservation partnership begins by welcoming two new bears, including a descendent of our beloved panda family, to Washington DC," said Brandie Smith of the Smithsonian's National Zoo and Conservation Biology Institute.

+"This historic moment is proof positive that our collaboration with Chinese colleagues has made an irrefutable impact."

-China has been using so-called "panda diplomacy" since 1972, when the first animals were sent to the United States in 1972 as a gift, following then-president Richard Nixon's historic visit to the Communist nation.
+China has been using so-called "panda diplomacy" since 1972, when the first animals were sent to the United States as a gift, following president Richard Nixon's historic visit to the Communist nation.

 Strained relations between the rival superpowers in recent years have led Beijing to call some of the pandas back home.